-The Welsh Books Council will release the grant to the publisher in the following stages.
-Authors/illustrators will receive their payment from their publisher according to the payment schedule given in their contract, which should mirror the stages below.
+The Books Council will release the grant to the publisher in the stages outlined below.
+Authors/illustrators will receive their payment from their publisher according to the payment schedule given in their contract, which should mirror this timeline.
 A completed claim form must be submitted at each stage, accompanied by the appropriate documentation.
 Claim forms are available from the address below.

-- Payment 1: on signing a contract - The Welsh Books Council will issue payment on receipt of a claim form [GC AAG (2007)], together with a copy of the contract signed by both parties.
+- Payment 1: on signing a contract - The Books Council will issue payment on receipt of a claim form [GC AAG (2021)], together with a copy of the contract signed by both parties.
 The contract must include a clear timetable for the delivery of the work and note the sums payable at each stage.
 A copy of the contract must be received within three months of the publisher receiving a grant offer letter.
-Failure to provide a signed contract within this time-frame may result in a reduction of the grant if the contract has not been received within 6 months of the offer of grant the grant will be cancelled. - Payment 2: on delivery of a completed manuscript The Welsh Books Council will issue payment on receipt of a claim form [GC AAG (2007)] testifying that the publisher has received the completed manuscript (at the publisher's discretion this payment may be claimed prior to the final edit being completed).
+Failure to provide a signed contract within this time-frame may result in a reduction of the grant.
+If the contract has not been received within 6 months of the offer of grant, the grant will be cancelled. - Payment 2: on delivery of a completed manuscript The Books Council will issue payment on receipt of a claim form [GC AAG (2021] testifying that the publisher has received the completed manuscript (at the publisher's discretion this payment may be claimed prior to the final edit being completed).
 At this stage the publisher should complete the part of the claim form which confirms the publication timetable, intended format and print run.
-A signed copy of the publication contract should also be included if applicable. - Payment 3: on publication The Welsh Books Council will issue payment on receipt of a claim form [GC AAG (2007)] and the supply of four complimentary copies of the book.
+A signed copy of the publication contract should also be included if applicable. - Payment 3: on publication The Books Council will issue payment on receipt of a claim form [GC AAG (2021], and four complimentary copies of the title will be ordered from the Distribution Centre.